-I feel sorry for these boots, I’ve thrown a lot at them these past couples of months; they’ve seen mud, rivers, rain, mountains, rock walls, airports, train stations and cities and yet they still (apart from a few scuffs) amazingly look and perform as well as the day I got them.
+I feel sorry for these boots, I’ve thrown a lot at them these past couple of months.
+They’ve seen mud, rivers, rain, mountains, rock walls, airports, train stations, and cities.
+Yet they still (apart from a few scuffs) amazingly look and perform as well as the day I got them.

 Design & Aesthetics

 The North Face’s Hedgehog Hike II GTX are designed with hiking and the outdoors in mind.
 The kind of boot you can tackle multi-day hikes with or wear for short walks at your local park.
 From a beginner to the advanced, these boots will appeal to anyone looking for a reliable boot.